semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ln -s /mnt/c/Users/[USERNAME]/Documents/Ubuntu/ ~/
 wget https://repo.anaconda.com/miniconda/Miniconda3-py39_4.9.2-Linux-x86_64.sh # use the correct link.
 This is for 64bit. bash ~/Miniconda3-latest-Linux-x86_64.sh # Be sure to run the conda init command on the last prompt!!
-[install path of your conda]/bin/conda init # Only do this step if you didn't run the init command it at the end of the prompts
+[conda install directory]/bin/conda init # Only do this step if you didn't say yes to the `conda init` command at the end of the prompts
 ```
 Restart Ubuntu terminal.
 ```